After four years of skewering Trump, the late-night TV hosts delight in his loss to Biden

 Trump’s refusal to concede

-Colbert: “The president has been holed up in the White House tantrum pantry, where things are so stressful, The Daily Mail reports his staff is lighting rose-scented candles in an attempt to soften the environment and to combat the smell of fast-food delivered to the president.
+Colbert: “The president has been holed up in the White House tantrum pantry, where things are so stressful, the Daily Mail reports, his staff is lighting rose-scented candles in an attempt to soften the environment and to combat the smell of fast food delivered to the president.
 Just a preview of the intense destankification the Biden-Harris team will have to do.
-Might be best to just replace the Resolute desk with a giant Glade plug-in."
+Might be best to just replace the Resolute desk with a giant Glade plug-in.”
+(More below on what the hosts had to say about Biden’s running mate, Sen. Kamala D. Harris.)

 Biden’s victory speech

 Noah: “I don’t know about you guys, but after four years of having to listen to Trump, a normal presidential speech was almost weird.
 I was listening to the speech, like, wait, ‘So, we’re not blaming anything on Hillary?
-Nothing?’”
+Nothing?’ ”

 Colbert: “Why isn’t he talking about shower pressure and how windmills give you cancer?
-He didn’t even wish an accused child sex trafficker well.
+He didn’t even wish an accused child-sex trafficker well.
 That’s so unpresidential.”

 Meyers: “I mean this in the best possible way, I remember very little of it.
 Like, I think he said some stuff about healing our divides or unifying the country or whatever.
-Honestly, I’m just relieved that a president-elect spoke to the nation and I didn’t immediately Google, ‘Canada how move to.’”
+Honestly, I’m just relieved that a president-elect spoke to the nation and I didn’t immediately Google, ‘Canada how move to.’ ”

 Fallon: “Americans are so damaged from the past four years, everyone was like, ‘When is he gonna call someone an idiot?
 When he is he going to insult somebody?
 Come on, spice it up, man.’
 That’s a very different presidential speech than we’re used to.
-White supremacists were like, ‘No shout out?
-What the hell?'"
+White supremacists were like, ‘No shout-out?
+What the hell?’ ”

-Concern for Joe Biden, who jogged to the podium and was startled by a confetti cannon
+Concern for Biden, who jogged to the podium and was startled by a confetti cannon

 Noah: “Why are you blowing up things next to Joe Biden?
-At this point Joe Biden’s campaign should be wrapping him in bubble wrap and storing him in the attic till Inauguration Day.”
+At this point, Joe Biden’s campaign should be wrapping him in bubble wrap and storing him in the attic till Inauguration Day.”

 Colbert: “Look at him!
 He’s running laps around Trump, in that he is running at all.”

-Kamala Harris’s victory
+Harris’s victory

 Fallon: “Kamala Harris will be taking over for Mike Pence.
-It’s rare these days for a a human to take over the job of a robot.”
+It’s rare these days for a human to take over the job of a robot.”

 The Four Seasons Total Landscaping debacle

-Meyers: “Everyone thought they were holding a press conference at the upscale Four Seasons hotel, and it turned out they were holding it at a landscaping company called Four Seasons Total Landscaping … It’s like if Trump announced he was holding a ‘Big rally at the Lincoln Memorial,’ deleted it, then announced he was holding a ‘Big rally at a Lincoln dealership!’”
+Meyers: “Everyone thought they were holding a press conference at the upscale Four Seasons hotel, and it turned out they were holding it at a landscaping company called Four Seasons Total Landscaping. … It’s like if Trump announced he was holding a ‘Big rally at the Lincoln Memorial,’ deleted it, then announced he was holding a ‘Big rally at a Lincoln dealership!’ ”

 Colbert: “How this happened is unclear.
 My guess?
 Incompetence.
 One theory is that someone in the campaign mistook the venue for a luxury hotel.
 That’s embarrassing, but not the first time something like this has happened.
 After all, who can forget when FDR, Stalin and Churchill met at the Yalta Discount Toilet Emporium?”